Josh-Jo1/TCP-over-UDP/README.md

 2. Created a Packet class to send header + data as bytes through sockets.
 3. Added functionality to transfer files.
 Discovered no loss or reordering, so will need a network emulator.
 4. Created basic network emulator (like a middlebox) and connected sender with receiver.
+5. Implemented dropping of packets in network emulator and changed sender to have separate threads for sending and receiving data.

 ## Versions